 - Quality of Parts: Quality of construction and parts will be a good indicator of how well your water ionizer will perform and last.

-AirWaterLife's Aqua Ionizer Deluxe Water Ionizer
+AirWaterLife's Aqua Ionizer Deluxe Water Ionizers

 The AirWaterLife Aqua Ionizer Deluxe water ionizer is made in China.
+Note: AirWaterLife sometimes calls themselves Alive Water Ionizers. -- It's the same though.
 I tested the Aqua Ionizer Deluxe water ionizer: it has an attractive appearance and performs fairly well.

 Ayana Water Vitality Round Disk Water Ionizers [AKA: Varunizer]